-- ▶ Ensure that any Safeguarding Adults concern is acted on consistent with these procedures. - Co-ordinate the actions that relevant organisations take in accordance with their own duties and responsibilities. - Ensure a continued focus on the adult at risk and due consideration to other adults or children. - Ensure that key decisions are made to an agreed timescale.
+- Ensure that any Safeguarding Adults concern is acted on, in line with these procedures. - Co-ordinate the actions that relevant organisations take in accordance with their own duties and responsibilities.

-- ▶ Ensure that an interim and a final safeguarding plan are put in place with adequate arrangements for review and monitoring. - Ensure that actions leading from Enquiries are proportionate to the level of risk and enable the adult at risk to be in control, unless there are clear recorded reasons why this should not be the case. - Ensure independent scrutiny of circumstances leading to the concern and to Safeguarding Adults work. - Facilitate learning the lessons from practice and communicate these to SABs.
+- Ensure a continued focus on the adult at risk and due consideration to other adults or children. - Ensure that key decisions are made to an agreed timescale. - Ensure that an interim and a final safeguarding plan are put in place to manage or reduce risks, with adequate arrangements for review and monitoring. - Ensure that actions leading from Enquiries are proportionate to the level of risk and enable the adult at risk to be in control, unless there are clear recorded reasons why this should not be the case. - Ensure independent scrutiny of circumstances leading to the concern and to Safeguarding Adults work. - Facilitate learning the lessons from practice and communicate these to the SABs.